 Income Taxes-Deferred income taxes are provided for temporary differences between financial and tax reporting.
 Deferred tax assets and liabilities are measured using enacted tax rates in effect for the year in which those temporary differences are expected to be recovered or settled.
 If it is more likely than not that some portion or all of a deferred tax asset will not be realized, a valuation allowance is recognized.
+We record tax benefits related to uncertain tax positions taken or expected to be taken on a tax return when such benefits meet a more likely than not threshold.
+We recognize interest related to unrecognized tax benefits in interest expense and penalties in operating expenses.
 No provision is made for possible U.S. taxes on the undistributed earnings of foreign subsidiaries that are considered to be reinvested indefinitely.

-Stock-Based Compensation Plans-On January 1, 2006, we adopted Statement of FAS No. 123R, Share-Based Payment, which requires that we recognize compensation expense for stock-based compensation based on the grant date fair value.
-Except for retirement-eligible employees, for whom there is no requisite service period, this expense is recognized ratably over the requisite service periods following the date of grant.
-For retirement-eligible employees, this expense is recognized at the grant date.
+Stock-Based Compensation Plans-On January 1, 2006, we adopted Statement of FAS No. 123R, Share-Based Payment, which requires that we recognize compensation expense for employee and non-employee director stock-based compensation based on the grant date fair value.
+Except for retirement-eligible participants, for whom there is no requisite service period, this expense is recognized ratably over the requisite service periods following the date of grant.
+For retirement-eligible participants, this expense is recognized at the grant date.
 We elected the modified prospective application method for adoption and prior period financial statements have not been restated.
 Prior to January 1, 2006, we accounted for stock-based compensation in accordance with the provisions of APB Opinion No. 25, Accounting for Stock Issued to Employees, and related interpretations, using the intrinsic value method, which resulted in no compensation expense for stock options.